 Introduction to Classification Tree

 Classification Tree is a Supervised Machine Learning Technique.
-It is used when data has two or more classes and your objective is to find the defining characteristics for each of the classes.
+It is used when data has two or more classes and the objective is to find the defining characteristics for each of the classes.
 Pros of this technique are:

 - it is very simple & easy to understand